mattjgarland/keeljs/README.md

     //your state is always valid and upright...
     //like a KEEL in a boat

-First HOW is this done, then why.
+First how is this done, then why.

 HOW: Any time any property is updated, every single rule of state is applied.
 The process starts with an update like this: